 ✦ Switch to laundry detergents that are fragrance-free.

 ✦ Stop using fabric softeners and drier sheets - they both leave deposits on the skin that can clog pores, even the fragrance-free ones !
 Use the new rubber “dryer balls” instead, or you can use 3 tennis balls.
 Try each and see what works best for you.

 ✦ Avoid body moisturizers, because there are very few that don't contain pore clogging or pore blocking ingredients.
-If you must use a moisturizer on small areas, use a body moisturizer created specially for body breakouts that contains Alpha Hydroxy Acid and powerful hydrators to soften skin and loosen up dead cells and impactions.
+If you must use a moisturizer on small areas, use a created specially for body breakouts that contains Alpha Hydroxy Acid and powerful hydrators to soften skin and loosen up dead cells and impactions.

 ✦ For breakouts on the back, a back facial should be done only after you have followed all of the above recommendations for at least one month!
 Make your appointment for one month from the time you're ready to start your new body care regimen.

 But what's with the bumpiness on my arms, and why do I break out on my butt all the time?!

 It's a condition called Keratosis Pilaris.
 Skin cells in their dying stage over-accumulate protein granules before they are supposed to gather together to stack up to form the normal, protective top layer of the skin, and start to build up too much while mixing with normal oils and waxes.
 What results is a prickly mess building up in many pores, resulting in that “goose-bumpy” feeling, and occasionally prevention of hairs from coming through the follicle properly, leading to a few pimples.
 On the buttocks and thighs, pressure and friction from sitting and from rough clothing like jeans, pushes more dead skin cells and oils into the pores, causing more clogging and irritation.